nimonkaranurag/langchain-study/README.md

 **Run the following commands in a Python (>=3.12) environment:**

-_a basic HR assistant, for now - it can apply for time-off requests for "nimo@ibm.com"_
+_a basic HR assistant, for now - it can:_
+- apply for time-off requests for `"nimo@ibm.com"`
+- explain company policy, sample query: `"Can you tell me the company policy on data privacy?"`

 ```bash
 pip install -e .